Do you need to eat fruits and vegetables?

 On a keto or low-carbohydrate diet, low-sugar fruit and vegetables should be consumed based on personal preference, metabolic goals, and individual tolerance.
 Across-the-board recommendations to include five or more servings of produce per day, especially when the types aren’t specified, simply isn’t based on strong evidence.

-PloS One 2015: Fruit and vegetable consumption and changes in anthropometric variables in adult populations: a systematic review and meta-analysis of prospective cohort studies [weak statistical correlation; likely random and false] ↩
+PloS One 2015: Fruit and vegetable consumption and changes in anthropometric variables in adult populations: a systematic review and meta-analysis of prospective cohort studies [weak statistical correlation; very weak evidence] ↩

 International Journal of Food Sciences and Nutrition 2015: Effect of fruits and vegetables on metabolic syndrome: a systematic review and meta-analysis of randomized controlled trials [strong evidence] ↩